-13.But the vine said to them, ‘Should I leave my new wine, which cheers gods and men, and come sway over the trees?’
+13.But the vine said to them, ‘Should I leave my new wine, which cheers God and men, and go sway over the trees?’

 14.So the trees said to the bramble, ‘You come reign over us!’

-15.And the bramble said to the trees, ‘If you are really anointing me to be king over you, then come take refuge in my shade.
+15.And the bramble said to the trees, ‘If you are in truth anointing me to be king over you, then come, take refuge in my shade.
 But if not, let fire come out from the bramble and devour the cedars of Lebanon!’

-16.So then, if you acted in good faith and integrity when you made Abimelech king, and if you have dealt well with Jerubbaal and his house, and if you have done to him as his deeds deserve —
+16.So then, if you acted in truth and integrity when you made Abimelech king, and if you have dealt well with Jerubbaal and with his house, and if you have done to him as his deeds deserve —

 17.for my father fought for you, and risked his life, and delivered you out of the hand of Midian,

-18.but you have risen up today against the house of my father and have killed his sons — seventy men on one stone! — and have made Abimelech, the son of his woman, king of the leaders of Shechem because he is your kinsman —
+18.but you have risen up this day against the house of my father and have killed his sons — seventy men on one stone! — and have made Abimelech, the son of his slave woman, king of the leaders of Shechem because he is your kinsman —

-19.if, then, you have dealt in good faith and integrity this day with Jerubbaal and his house, then rejoice in Abimelech, as he rejoices in you!
+19.if, then, you have dealt in truth and integrity this day with Jerubbaal and with his house, then rejoice in Abimelech, and let him also rejoice in you!